Desperationis/BattlecatAdWatcher/README.md

 After that, simply run `sudo apt-get install python3 adb libopencv-dev` and `python3 -m pip install pillow opencv-python`.

-**Note: If you are not running a Debian-based system you'll need to recompile getcoords (shown below)*
+**Note: Depending on your flavor of Linux, you may need to recompile getcoords (shown below)*

 ## How it works
 This bot is pretty simple and consists of two parts: